src-its/ca-policies/CA-table_awareness.md

 **Avenues for increasing awareness include:**

-* advertise the @theCAtabke as a program (in addition to advertising individual CA library themes)
+* advertise the @theCAtable as a program (in addition to advertising individual CA library themes)
     * advertisements could be via the student announcement emails list
 * put up more posters
 * ask professors to help promote the program in class&mdash;especially for shifts that relate to their course